AlmuHS/GNUMach_SMP/README.md

 # Hurd_SMP project

 ## Objective
 The objective of this project is to fix and complete SMP support (multiprocessing) in GNU/Hurd.
-This support must be implemented in GNU/Hurd's microkernel (aka GNU Mach)
+This support must be implemented in GNU/Hurd's microkernel (aka GNU Mach) as opposed to the system servers.

 ### Original status:
  GNU/Hurd includes some SMP support, as this [FAQ](https://www.gnu.org/software/hurd/faq/smp.html) explains.